chilipadiboy/protect-PM-Lee-frontend/Final Report.md

     1. We are allowing only `jpg`, `png`, `txt`, `csv`, `mp4` files to be uploaded to the database.

 1. No other users can create a `Patient`'s record except for the `Administrator`.
-    1. The functionalities of an `Administrator` ensures that only a `Therapist` who is granted permission to access a `Patient`'s records can create, view and edit his records.
-This ensures **non-repudiation** such that no other users can create a `Patient`'s records if not granted permission.
+    1. The functionalities of an `Administrator` ensures that only a `Therapist` who is granted permission to access a `Patient`'s records can create and view his records.

+## Other things to note:

+1. When uploading a new `Blood Pressure Reading Record`, the therapist should retrieve the existing readings, append the new values, then upload the record.
+There are a few considerations in mind before we decided on this decision:
+    1. We want the patient to easily view his entire history of blood pressure.
+If we have multiple records containing blood pressure readings uploaded at different times, it'll be hard for the patient to view his entire history.
+Therefore, we want to have *a single record* to store the entire history of blood pressure.

+    1. One possible implementation is to append the newly uploaded values into the existing record.
+However, the existing architecture doesn't allow us to digitally sign the updated file easily.
+This means that upon appending the new values, the file's signature will be invalid.

+    1. As such, we have decided to assume that therapists will retrieve the existing readings and prepend it to the new values before uploading the record to the server.